Natteke/SmokinSexySoftware/packages/Leash/readme.md

 - [License](#license)

 ## About
-Leash allows you to sit in the browser's scroll cockpit, and disable it at will.
+Leash is a Browser scrollbar helper (Disable/Enable by X and Y).

 ## Installation